-This is one of those super-easy but really impressive chicken recipes that even kids seem to enjoy because of the hidden ingredients inside.
-It’s also an easy recipe to adapt and make grain free.
+This is one of those super-easy, but really impressive chicken recipes that even kids seem to enjoy because of the hidden ingredients inside.
+It’s also an easy chicken recipe to adapt and make grain free.

 My kids ask for “Blue Chicken” often, and I hope you’ll enjoy it too!
 It takes a while to cook, but the end product is definitely worth it!